 I think that is great.
-Science is cool, and I believe it is going to grow increasingly cool in years to come; and there will be high potential for great jobs and careers in the sciences both for people today and also for the people of the future, who live through the Millennial kingdom–the Meek Generation,.
+Science is cool, and I believe it is going to grow increasingly cool in years to come.
+There will be high potential for great jobs and careers in the sciences both for people today and also for the people of the future, who live through the Millennial kingdom–the Meek Generation,.

 At the same time though, it is increasingly apparent that many in the science community have little patience or tolerance when it comes to concepts of Intelligent Design or its advocates.
 The vernacular is increasingly exclusive to favor the theory or theories that would discount or ignore the role of the Almighty.

 While some people of faith might feel inclined to grow equally impatient with evolutionary scientists and enthusiasts, I would suggest that the burden of ‘repairing the breach’ may be upon us–people of faith.
 At the same time, the beginnings of our universe is but a small branch of science and arguments on such could be a distraction from making true advancements.